 Building Products For Impact

 Good product managers blend a set of principles with intuition, learning and experience.
-Listed below are a few pertinent examples of what it takes to build products for impact.
-The principles are equally applicable to the world of software as they are to hardware and services.
+Listed below are a few principles of what it takes to build products for impact.
+While not comprehensive, they are equally applicable to the world of software as they are to hardware or services.

 STAY GROUNDED IN DATA